Robert-van-Engelen/lisp/README.md

       {0}
     };
 ```

+Note that errors must be caught, so that we can close the file, then throw the error again.

 In the REPL in `main()` we must make sure to close `out` before resetting it to `stdout`: